 I will also recommend that once a solution is identified that it be fully implemented.
 In addition to designing or developing the solution, proper communication and documentation should be made.
 Unfortunately, these are frequently overlooked.
 Having a formalized training plan — or, at minimum, a robust communication plan — can assure that everyone has been notified about the process.
 Proper documentation assures that processes and data standards are accessible and clearly understood.
 It can be time consuming to do this, but frequently pays dividends down the road.

-A Quick Note About SAP S/4HANA
+A Quick Note About Backorders in SAP S/4HANA

 In S/4HANA has replaced the traditional SAP Backorders process with a newer Backorder Processing (BOP).
 I will write another article comparing and contrasting these two methods as soon as I have time to work a bit with BOP.